sagemath/trac_to_gh/Issue 2961.md

 # Issue 2961: [with patch; needs review] add doctest for alarm function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2961

 Original creator: was